 Australia is a major coastal state within the IOTC Area of Competence, and is demonstrating sound stewardship through having in place a stringent management regime that aims to ensure the sustainability of its industry’s operations.
 Australia has been active with other members in investigating ways to improve the IOTC’s performance, including addressing recommendations of the 2009 performance review panel on ways to strengthen the IOTC’s effectiveness.
 This includes working to ensure that measures adopted by the IOTC recognise the rights of coastal States in a manner consistent with international law and ensuring long-term conservation and sustainable use of living marine resources.

 Australia continues to encourage participation in the IOTC of all fishing states and entities that operate in the Indian Ocean, and to ensure appropriate cooperation is maintained between the IOTC and other regional fisheries bodies, including the Commission for the Conservation of Southern Bluefin Tuna (CCSBT) and the Southern Indian Ocean Fisheries Agreement (SIOFA).

 Membership of IOTC is open to Indian Ocean coastal countries and to countries or regional economic integration organisations which are members of the United Nations or one of its specialised agencies and are fishing for tuna in the Indian Ocean.

-Annual Sessions of the Commission are normally held in the first quarter of the year.
+Annual Sessions of the Commission are normally held in the second quarter of the year.
 The IOTC Scientific Committee meets annually several months prior to the Commission meeting in order for Commission members to act on the most recent scientific advice.
 Several working party meetings are held throughout the year as required.

 More information is available on the IOTC website.